mogensen/docker-swarm-meetup/Docker Swarm exercises.md

 # Docker Swarm exercises

+## About this exercise set

+> To help the users of this exercise to learn how to use docker and where to get help when they are stuck in the real world, I have tried to create exercieses that forces the user to look in documentation and experiment.

 ## Setup a Docker Swarm Cluster

 In this part we use Play With Docker as a free provider of Alpine Linux Virtual Machine in the cloud.
 These can be used to build and run Docker containers and to play around with clusters in Swarm Mode.

 This can be found at: [http://play-with-docker.com/](http://play-with-docker.com/)

-If you are not at at all able to use vim which is the only editor avaible on play with docker you can install another.
+If you are not at at all able to use vim, which is the only editor avaible on play with docker, you can install another.

     $ apk update
     $ apk add nano

 Or install the [docker-machine driver for Play With Docker](https://github.com/play-with-docker/docker-machine-driver-pwd), to be able to edit files locally on your own machine.

 ### Create machine instances